 - Capture distracted driving data in a natural setting to inform and improve on more effective models and programs.

 - Identify and measure new behaviors that contribute to accidents.

 - Constantly improve algorithms based on deeper data and layers of analysis.

-- Create more effective, personalized rates for new policyholders and emerging markets, like shared mobility company drivers.
+- Create more effective, personalized rates for new policyholders and emerging markets, like sharing economy company drivers.

 - Determine which incentives and strategies have worked, whether they are still working, and how they need to evolve and remain effective.

 Of course, all these steps are easier said than done.
-Partnering with a telematics data company that already has a wealth of driving data can jumpstart your efforts to achieve these items in my list.
-I’m optimistic that by the time my kids are driving on the road, if enough insurance companies make this work a priority, we will see fewer accidents from distracted drivers, lower loss costs and safer roads!
+Partnering with a telematics company that has a wealth of driving data can jumpstart your efforts to achieve these items on my list.
+I’m optimistic that the road will be safer for my kids if insurance companies make distracted driving safety campaigns a priority.
+With insurance tools, we can see fewer accidents, lower costs, and safer roads!